scaleoutsean/eseries-perf-analyzer/FAQ.md

 ### Can the E-Series' WWN change?

 Normally it can't, but it's theoretically [possible](https://kb.netapp.com/Advice_and_Troubleshooting/Data_Storage_Software/E-Series_SANtricity_Software_Suite/WWNs_changed_after_offline_replacement_of_tray_0).
 Should that happen you'd have to update your configuration and restart collector container affected by this change.

+### How to backup and restore EPA or InfluxDB?

+- Backup software: use software such as [Astra Control](https://docs.netapp.com/us-en/astra-control-center/) (if you run EPA on ONTAP), [Kasten K10](https://scaleoutsean.github.io/2023/02/10/backup-epa-data-on-kubernetes.html) or [Velero](https://scaleoutsean.github.io/2022/03/15/velero-18-with-restic-and-trident-2201.html).
+If there's no special application-aware snapshot integration, you may want to scale down InfluxDB to 0 in order to get a consistent PV snapshot, and then back to 1
+- Manual backup: considering that Grafana itself may not have a lot of data, and InfluxDB can be backed up with InfluxDB client, a shell script that uses InfluxDB client and the copy or rsync command can be used to dump data out and restore it later.
+Note that you may need to also dump/backup Grafana config, PVC configuration, InfluxDB secrets, and the rest